Cooking With Wasabi: The Dos And Don’ts

 Do use wasabi for more than just sushi.

-Wasabi is associated mainly with certain Japanese foods but its flavors are versatile and work in Western dishes as well.
-It can function in a similar way to horseradish and makes a great addition to mashed potatoes as well as to seafood.
-Add it to mayonnaise to create a spicy version of that condiment that you can pair with fries or use to make potato salad.
+Wasabi is associated mainly with certain Japanese cuisine but its flavors are versatile and work in Western recipes as well.
+It can function in a similar way to horseradish and makes a great addition to mashed potatoes, seafood (particularly salmon), and various dipping sauces.
+Add it to mayonnaise to create a spicy dipping sauce that you can pair with fries or use to make potato salad.
+Wasabi mayonnaise is extremely popular.

 Don’t expose the rhizome to air.